jmbe/combine-taglib/readme.md

 ### Specify dependencies directly in resource files ###
-Optionally add a comment near the top of js or css files to pull in dependencies.
+Optionally add a specially formatted comment to js or css files to declare relationships.
+You can have several of these comments per file.

     /* combine @requires atmosphere angular */

 Using @provides allows other files to pull in a given resource without knowing the name of the bundle it belongs to.